lemachinarbo/RockCommerce-Tutorial/README.md

 As you see, it’s a plain and simple form that doesn’t actually submit any data—it just triggers the `/payment/` page.

-## 3.1.
+## 4.1.
 Use Mollie as a Payment Service Provider

-For this demo, we’re going to integrate [Mollie](https://my.mollie.com/dashboard/signup) because it’s easy, and Bernhard already [created the module](https://processwire.com/talk/topic/30529-rockmollie-integrates-mollie-payments-into-processwire/).
+For this demo, we’re going to integrate [Mollie](https://my.mollie.com/dashboard/signup/2316011) (Affiliate-Link) because it’s easy, and Bernhard already [created the module](https://processwire.com/talk/topic/30529-rockmollie-integrates-mollie-payments-into-processwire/).

 1. Start by creating a Mollie account at [sign-up link](https://www.mollie.com/signup).
 2. Click "Online payments."